-2.06 PROJECT SIGNAGE
+2.09 PROJECT SIGNAGE

 - A. For new construction, the Contractor shall provide signage in accordance with the Project Communications Plan and construct and erect one (1) Project sign on the Site in a location designated by the Owner.
 The sign shall be constructed as instructed by the Owner.
 Refer to Attachment "B" (To Owner's Special Conditions). - B. The Contractor shall submit a one-quarter-scale shop drawing of the sign, including all lettering, to the Owner for approval prior to installation.
-The sign shall remain the property of the Owner, and upon Final Completion, the Contractor shall remove the sign and deliver it to a location designated by the Owner. - C. For renovation projects, signage shall be in accordance with the Project Communications Plan or as directed by the Owner. - D. All hazard warning signage shall be OSHA 29 CFR Part 1926 compliant.
+The sign shall remain the property of the Owner, and upon Final Completion, the Contractor shall remove the sign and deliver it to a location designated by the Owner. - C. Not Used - D. All hazard warning signage shall be OSHA 29 CFR Part 1926 compliant.
 All signs shall be prominently displayed at all entrances to the Site.
-Postings must be constructed of a durable material that will resist wear and damage.

-E. Additional Contractor or Subcontractor signs or advertisements shall not be erected without the Owner's written approval.
+Postings must be constructed of a durable material that will resist wear and damage. - E. Additional Contractor or Subcontractor signs or advertisements shall not be erected without the Owner's written approval.

-2.07 TEMPORARY WATER
+2.10 TEMPORARY WATER